navcoin/NavHub/content/news/2019-02-06-zeroct-pull-request-opened-zeroct-ama-scheduled-navhub-2-0-launched.md

 ### ZeroCT Pull Request Opened

-The GitHub Pull Request to add ZeroCT transactions to NavCoin has been opened by an anonymous community developer going by the handle Skreener.
-The NavCoin Core developers have begun working to validate Skreener’s implementation of Alex’s new privacy protocol.
-The ZeroCT implementation is complicated and will take considerable time to review, refine and test.
-The PR adds a new testnet for the ZeroCT transactions.
+The GitHub Pull Request to start adding ZeroCT transactions to NavCoin has been opened by an anonymous community developer going by the handle Skreener.
+The NavCoin Core developers have begun working to validate Skreener's implementation of Alex's new privacy protocol.
+This Pull Request is the first step of implementing ZeroCT and uses denominated accumulators and not Confidential Transactions.
+The Confidential Transactions addition is expected to come in a subsequent PR once this first phase has been tested.
+ZeroCT implementation is complicated and will take considerable time to review, refine and test.
+The PR also adds a new testnet for the ZeroCT transactions.
 Head on over to the [Pull Request #412](https://github.com/NAVCoin/navcoin-core/pull/412) on GitHub if you want to check out the code and keep upto date with the testing process.

 ### ZeroCT AMA Scheduled